 6. Exceptions

-If you combine Contribution or your Derivative Work with a work licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 (hereinafter referred to as “AGPLv3”) or its subsequent versions, and according to the AGPLv3 or its subsequent versions, you have an obligation to make the combined work to be licensed under the corresponding license, you can license such combined work under the license, provided that when you Distribute the combined work, you also provide a copy of this License to the recipients, and retain copyright, trademarks, patents, and disclaimer statements in the Contribution.
-No Contributor will grant additional rights to the recipients of the combined work for your license under AGPLv3 or its subsequent versions.
+If you combine a Contribution with a work licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 (hereinafter referred to as “AGPLv3”) or its subsequent versions to form a new Derivative Work, and according to AGPLv3 or its subsequent versions, you have an obligation to license the new Derivative Work under AGPLv3 or its subsequent versions, you can license such new Derivative Work under AGPLv3 or its subsequent versions, provided that when you Distribute the new Derivative Work, you also provide a copy of this License to the recipients, and retain copyright, trademarks, patents, and disclaimer statements in the Contribution.
+No Contributor will grant additional rights to the recipients of the new Derivative Work as a result of your selection of AGPLv3 or its subsequent versions.

 7. Disclaimer of Warranty and Limitation of liability